symfony-cli/symfony-cli/CONTRIBUTING.md

 ## Local setup

-First fork this repository and clone it in some location of your liking.
+First fork this repository and clone it to some location of your liking.
 Next, try to build and run the project:

 ```bash